MeROS: SysML-based Metamodel for ROS-based Systems: Metamodel requirements

 \section{Metamodel requirements}

-The requirements formulation process for MeROS metamodel is multi-stage and iterative.
-In the beginning, the initial requirements were formulated based on: (i) literature review (both scientific and ROS wiki/community sources), (ii) author experience from supervising and supporting ROS-based projects, and finally, (iii) author experience from EARL \cite{earl2020} PIM development and its applications (e.g. \cite{tasker2020,karwowski2021hubero,en14206693-grav-comp}).
+The requirements [RX] formulation process for MeROS metamodel is multi-stage and iterative.
+In the beginning, the initial requirements were formulated based on: (i) literature review (both scientific and ROS wiki/community sources), (ii) author experience from supervising and supporting ROS-based projects, and finally, (iii) author experience from EARL (Embodied Agent-based cybeR-physical control systems modelling Language) \cite{earl2020} PIM development and its applications (e.g. \cite{tasker2020,karwowski2021hubero,en14206693-grav-comp}).
 Verification of draft versions of MeROS by its practical applications led to an iterative reformulation of requirements and MeROS itself.
 The article presents the final version of both MeROS metamodel and the requirements it originates from.

-MeROS requirements are depicted on a number of dedicated SysML diagrams.
-The requirements are organised in a tree-like nesting structure, with additional internal relations, and labelled following this structure.
-The general requirements are depicted in Fig. \ref{fig:general_req}.
+MeROS requirements are depicted on a~number of dedicated SysML diagrams.
+The requirements are organised in a~tree-like nesting structure, with additional internal relations, and labelled following this structure.
+The general requirements are presented in Fig.~\ref{fig:general_req}.
+Here, and in the following diagrams, the elements (components, relations) specific for a particular version of ROS (ROS~1 or ROS~2) are labelled with an ,,rv'' tag with the ROS version that the element is specific for.
+The lack of a tag means the element is general for both ROS versions.

 The SysML models have two main parts: behavioural [R1] and structural [R2].
-The goal of MeROS is to cover ROS concepts [R3] and not change theirs labels as long as possible, to maintain conformity and intuitiveness.
+MeROS aims to cover ROS concepts [R3] and not change their labels as long as possible, to maintain conformity and intuitiveness.
 The ROS system is two-faced.
-While it is executed [R4], it has a specific structure and behaviour, but from the developers' point of view, the workspace [R5] is the exposed aspect.
-The model should be compact and simple [R6] rather than unnecessarily elaborate and complicated.
-One of the assumptions that stands out MeROS from other ROS metamodels is conformity with the latest ROS 1 versions [R7].
-Although the SysML-based MeROS is classified into PSM [R8], i.e., Platform Specific Models, it should be compatible with Non-ROS elements [R9].
+While it is executed [R4], it has a~specific structure and behaviour, but from the developers' point of view, the workspace [R5] is the exposed aspect.
+The model should be compact and straightforward [R6] rather than unnecessarily elaborate and complicated.
+One of the assumptions that stand out MeROS from other ROS metamodels is conformity with the final ROS~1 release [R7] (Noetic Ninjemys).
+Although the SysML-based MeROS is classified into PSM [R8], it should be compatible with Non-ROS elements [R9].
+Finally, MeROS metamodel should be valid both for ROS~1 and ROS~2.

-The structural aspects requirements are presented in Fig. \ref{fig:structural_aspects_req}.
+The system's structural aspects requirements are presented in Fig.~\ref{fig:structural_aspects_req}.